 Students with at least a 3.25 GPA in these Graduate or Credential programs (New students qualify through their cumulative undergraduate or transfer GPA.):

 - MA in Teaching

 - MA in Special Education

-Since the Federal TEACH Grant is designed for specific programs leading to highly qualified teachers, your enrollment must fall within your submitted program plan sheet/advising guide.
+Since the Federal TEACH Grant is designed for specific programs leading to highly qualified teachers, your enrollment must fall within your submitted program course listing.

 Important: If you do not complete your service obligation, all Federal TEACH Grant funds you received will be converted to a Federal Unsubsidized Direct Loan.
 You must then repay this loan to the U.S. Department of Education, with interest charged from the date the Federal TEACH Grant was disbursed.